 Ask questions!
 The instructor does not know what is confusing to you unless you ask questions.

 Be aware of the current topic and work towards mastering it.
 Avoid being "sort of" proficient at important topics.
 Be aware of how a new topic relates to old topics.

 Never be content not understanding a class topic you are expected to understand.
 Ask questions!
 Learn it promptly.
-Visit office hours, schedule special office hours, or get help from the MRC or friends.
+Visit study sessions, schedule individualized instructor help, or get help from the MRC or friends.

 Do not rely on extra credit to help your grade.
 There are no extra credit assignments.

 Plan your term wisely, and budget your time carefully.
 Keep aware of deadlines.
 Know when you will have quizzes, midterms, and the final exam.
 If you are in the wrong class, change by the end of the second week.
 If you wish to change your grading option, do so by the end of the eighth week.

 Attend classes.
 You are paying for an education; if you choose not to show up that's your business, but it's about as smart as ordering a pizza to go and then never picking it up.

 Keep in touch when absent.
 To help build a useful real-life habit please treat the class like a job, and keep in touch with your instructor as you should with a boss.

 Be aware of your dominant learning styles.
 Ask for instruction that fits how you learn.
 For example, if you are primarily an auditory learner then after the instructor demonstrates something it might help to ask if he or she can explain it out loud a second way.
 If you are a visual learner, read about the topic thoroughly before we discuss it in class.